Kripsii/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-a function that returns the sum of all the data (n) of a dlistint_t linked list.
+a function that inserts a new node at a given position.